 In China, it has been used for medical purposes for thousands of years and almost everything written in ancient China about the effects of Reishi has been proven in modern scientific studies.
 In China the medicinal mushroom is called “Ling Zhi”, which means, “Divine mushroom of immortality”.
 In ancient Chinese medicine Reishi was classified as one of the highest quality remedies, which were also called “herbs of God”.
 It was placed at the top of the list before all other plants and was even called the “King of Medicinal Plants”.

 In China and other Asian countries, the mushroom is still considered a symbol of happiness.
 Anyone who knows it could actually call himself a lucky fungus, because there is hardly another medicinal fungus with such a wide range of applications.
-It is used successfully in liver diseases, allergies, inflammations of all kinds, but also heart and lung diseases and even in the fight against cancer!
+It is used successfully in liver diseases, allergies, inflammations of all kinds, but also heart and lung diseases ect.
 The ingredients of Reishi offer an arsenal of active ingredients, a whole pharmacy so to speak.
 Accordingly, the modes of action and applications of Reishi are extremely diverse and complex.
 About 400 bioactive substances have been detected to date.
 It is therefore worth taking a closer look at this unique medicinal mushroom!

 Some 150 triterpenes are found in Reishi.
 These are chemically and pharmacologically extremely interesting and diverse secondary plant compounds.
 These protect the Reishi itself against infestation by microorganisms and have a strong antibacterial and anti-inflammatory effect on the body.
 Due to their chemical structure, terpenes and the substances derived from them, such as triterpenes, can be used for all diseases in which steroid hormones – such as cortisone – are normally used.
 However, in contrast to cortisone, Reishi therapies have no side effects!
 The release of histamine, which is responsible for swelling, redness and itching in allergies, is curbed.
 With its high content of triterpenes, this medicinal mushroom has an extremely favourable effect on all inflammations in the body.
 Triterpenes can also strengthen the cardiovascular system, lower high blood pressure (hypertension) and prevent or counteract liver insufficiency.